itsbeg/Anti-AFK/README.md

-a roblox script that disables afk kick after 20 minutes of inactivity
+ THIS SCRIPT WILL NO LONGER BE UPDATED

-follow me: https://guns.lol/itsbeg
+a roblox script that disables afk kick after 20 minutes of inactivity follow me: https://guns.lol/itsbeg